bosch-io/bcx2017/Available_Devices/BCX17_Bosch_XDK110.md

 ## Additional information

 Available with the XDK Workbench Version 2.0.0 onwards, the XDK Workbench ships with an additional feature called Firmware Over the Air (FOTA).
 FOTA is a method to update your firmware wirelessly, i.e. over Wi-Fi.
-To do so, please make sure that your bootloader is FOTA compatible by overwriting your current bootloader as described in the [XDK General Information Guide] (https://xdk.bosch-connectivity.com/guides) and your current bootloader type is set to „FOTA Compatible“ in the XDK preferences.
+To do so, please make sure that your bootloader is FOTA compatible by overwriting your current bootloader as described in the [XDK General Information Guide] (https://xdk.bosch-connectivity.com/guides) and your current bootloader type is set to ï¿½FOTA Compatibleï¿½ in the XDK preferences.

 Detailed technical specifications can be found on the [product page](http://xdk.io).
 XDK API Documentation [API page](https://xdk.bosch-connectivity.com/xdk-api).